Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/Install_PALEO_PISCES_off.md

 Before running the configure script you will have to edit the variables in `Folder names` and `Boundary condition files` section in `param.py` file.

-Those variables will contain path to the coupled simulation outputs.
+Those variables will contain paths and filenames of the coupled simulation outputs.

 Then the next python script can be run:
 ```